Hundreds of Han Chinese demonstrate in Urumqui against syringe attacks, state media reports.

 Another man, who gave his name only as Zheng, told the news agency people were very upset about the stabbings and described relations between Han Chinese and Uighurs as “very bad”.

 “These people making trouble, we catch one, we kill one,” he said.

 Ethnic relations in Xinjiang have grown increasingly strained in recent years, with many Uighurs resentful at the migration of millions of Han Chinese into what they see as their homeland.

 The Uighurs say the Han have unfairly benefited from the mineral wealth of Xinjiang, a strategically vital Central Asian region with significant oil and gas deposits.

-The Han often stereotype Uighurs as lazy, more concerned with religion than business, and unfairly favoured by set-aside quotas for government jobs and university places.
+Meanwhile, the Han often stereotype Uighurs as lazy, more concerned with religion than business, and unfairly favored by set-aside quotas for government jobs and university places.